Help from the council after an illegal eviction

-If you've been illegally evicted, your local council may be able to help you get back into your home, prosecute your landlord or find you emergency accommodation.
+Your local council may help you get back into your home, prosecute your landlord or find you emergency housing.

 The council could: